 Did you know 1 in 4 children has an undiagnosed vision issue?
+And for Hispanic children that number climbs to 40%.
 Making sure your children are receiving proper eye care can greatly impact how they learn and perform in school.
 Scheduling routine eye exams for your children can help ensure their eyesight is developing correctly and treat common eyesight problems, like:

 Many children are incorrectly diagnosed with behavioral or learning disabilities, when the problem is actually their poor vision.
 An eye exam can help uncover this issue.

 Visit our Children's Eye Care page to learn how often kids should get an eye exam and tips for keeping their eyes healthy.

 If you’re continuously experiencing any of the following eye problems, you should visit your neighborhood Pearle Vision optometrist immediately: